 Colorado Car Accidents

 Car accidents are one of the leading causes of death in Colorado.
 Speeding, lack of seat-belt use, and alcohol were major contributing factors to the fatal crash rate.
-The team of Denver car accident attorneys at Manning Law have seen the number of fatal car crashes in Colorado increasing since 2008.
+Attorneys have seen the number of fatal car crashes in Colorado increasing since 2008.
 In 2008 there were 473 fatal crashes and in 2017 there were 600.
 83.88% of these crashes were due to passengers not wearing seat belts.
 91 of these drivers were 15 to 20 years old.